4dboard/Proxy-yxorP/README.md

 > ❤️[ PATREON  : ](https://patreon.com/donpablonow) Donations always welcome via Github (Subscriptions & Credit Cards), Patreon (Subscriptions & Credit Cards), Paypal (Once-off, Credit Cards & E-wallet) & Ethereum (Once-off, Crypto Currency)

 > ✔️[ PAYPAL  : ](https://www.paypal.me/donpanlonow) Any contributions you can make toward this endeavour would be much appreciated.

 ---

-# .yxorP User-Friendly Web Proxy
+# .yxorP User-friendly, Plug & Play Web Proxy

 yxorP is a plug-and-play, flat-file application that *does not need Composer, PHP CURL, or databases*; these are all optional additions that are fully supported. yxorP is intended to act as a proxy that can edit or update the content